• Skip to primary navigation

 Patterned print rollers by The Painted House

 HOWEVER!
 Today, I learnt that you can paint more than just walls with these rollers!
-After visiting the company’s Facebook page, I found plenty of inspiration for painting painting fabrics, canvases, brown paper (for gift wrapping) and so on!
+After visiting the company’s Facebook page, I found plenty of inspiration for painting fabrics, canvases, brown paper (for gift wrapping) and so on!
 A couple of these rollers are on my wish list for sure!

-• Shop The Painted House rollers on Etsy.
+Shop The Painted House rollers on Etsy.

-4) Contact Paper Designs
+4) Contact Paper Dots

 I am a complete Pinterest addict.
 Over the last couple of weeks, I’ve spotted some DIY statement wall tutorials using nothing more than metallic contact paper or draw liners.
 In each tutorial, the maker punched out circles from the paper and placed them on the wall at random, achieving a ‘confetti’ effect.
 Each tutorial I’ve read says this DIY is easy and inexpensive, which sounds perfect to me.